 How is hepatitis B different for people with HIV?

-Although healthy adults who are infected with HBV have a less than 10 percent chance of seeing the infection develop into chronic hepatitis B, when an HIV-positive adult is infected, this risk jumps to almost 25 percent.
+Although healthy adults who are infected with HBV have a less than 10 percent chance of seeing the infection develop into chronic hepatitis B, when a person living with HIV is infected, this risk jumps to almost 25 percent.
 In other words, people with HIV are more likely to develop chronic hepatitis B as a result of HBV infection than HIV-negative people with strong immune systems.

 A number of reports have also suggested that as HIV progresses, the body’s immune response to HBV gradually decreases or is sometimes lost.
 This can cause the virus to become active again after being inactive, which can once again increase the risk of liver damage.